-514103
+31ATU3 0

 Command STATUS

 Command Syntax STATUS

 Arguments None

 Description Commands the DTS to send a Status Packet to the client.
 The Status Packet is described in a subsequent section.
 The STATUS command may be entered at any time.
 This is one of the commands that will not generate an error if entered while the DTS is not READY.
 The DTS could return one of the following status descriptions:

-ADCALThe DTS is calibrating the A/D convertersCALThe DTS is executing a PT or RPT commandINVALIDThe DTS is in an INVALID operating mode.LISTThe DTS is outputting a configuration variable LISTOTCThe DTS is testing for open thermocouplesPERIODThe DTS is executing a SET PERIOD commandREADYThe DTS is operating and ready to accept a command.SAVEThe DTS is SAVING a configurationSCANThe DTS is in the SCAN mode.TYPEThe DTS is setting the thermocouple typeUPLOADThe DTS is UPLOADING a file.
+ADCAL CAL INVALID LIST OTC PERIOD READY SAVE SCAN TYPE UPLOAD The DTS is calibrating the A/D converters The DTS is executing a PT or RPT command The DTS is in an INVALID operating mode.
+The DTS is outputting a configuration variable LIST The DTS is testing for open thermocouples The DTS is executing a SET PERIOD command The DTS is operating and ready to accept a command.
+The DTS is SAVING a configuration The DTS is in the SCAN mode.
+The DTS is setting the thermocouple type The DTS is UPLOADING a file.

-Example If the STATUS command is entered while the DTS is on, but inactive, the DTS will return: Status: READY If the STATUS command is entered while the DTS is executing a SAVE command, the DTS will return: Status: SAVE
+Example Status: READ and is entered while the DTS is executing a SAVE command, the DTS will